Our Mission

 The mission of Hospitality House is to minimize deprivation in our community by providing food and assistance to those in need, while maintaining the utmost respect for the dignity of the individual.

-Hospitality House works to fulfill this mission by operating a food pantry and providing referral services.
-In addition, Hospitality House also provides advice and aid to pantries in other cities as they work to fight hunger in the greater southeastern Michigan community.
+Hospitality House works to fulfill this mission by operating a client-choice food pantry, a Weekend Food Program for students in participating schools, and by providing referral services.
+In addition, Hospitality House provides advice and aid to other pantries as they work to fight hunger across southeastern Michigan.

 History